iamricard/zoo-coursework/report/src/00-design-choices.md

 While that approach works, I believe it would be severely defficient in a real-world application when managing a zoo.
-The most obvious short-coming of the (TODO)afformentioned architecture is that any new species registered by the zoo would require actual source code change.
+The most obvious short-coming of the aforementioned architecture is that any new species registered by the zoo would require actual source code change.
 Instead I propose this: treat each animal entity as having a relationship to a _species_ entity.
 Akin to how in the game of _Pokémon_ one would have a _Pokédex_ with all known _Pokémon types_